Healthy Pregnancy: Your Third Trimester Guide

 Size at 38 Weeks: The length of a leek

 What you need to know: It’s normal to experience some swelling in your feet or ankles toward the end of pregnancy.
 But if you develop swelling in your hands and face and have a headache that doesn’t respond to medicine, you should call your HCP immediately, as you may have preeclampsia.
 “Preeclampsia is a disease only of pregnancy and the only cure is delivery,” Luck says.
-It may cause hypertension, kidney problems, and seizures.
+It causes high blood pressure, vision changes, headaches, swelling of the face and body, and can lead to kidney problems and seizures.

 Size at 39 Weeks: Mini-Watermelon

-Key developments: You’re full term!
-It’s quite possible your little one will debut this week.
-Regular movement should continue.
+Key developments: You’re full term.
+It’s quite possible delivery will occur this week.
+Regular movement of the fetus should continue.
 If not, contact your HCP right away.

 What you need to know: You may experience more noticeable Braxton Hicks contractions as your uterus practices labor.
-If you feel more consistent contractions or if your water breaks, you’re in labor.
+If you feel more consistent contractions or if your water breaks (leakage of amniotic fluid out the vagina), you’re in labor.

 “Water breaking is different for every person,” Luck explains.
 “Some women may feel or hear a pop and others may feel just a trickle that keeps coming.”
 If you have a discharge that is enough to soak multiple sanitary napkins, call your HCP, she says.